staticmnt/Beekeepers-BG-export-script/README.md

 # Beekeepers-BG-export-script
-This is an automated script i made,which is an super efficient way to extract your data to excel spreadsheet.
+This is an extractor i made for https://epord.bfsa.bg/ ,which is an super efficient way to extract your data to MS Excel spreadsheet.

+:one: Save all 3 files in the same folder :file_folder: :

+:pencil2: bfsa_excel_app.py

+:pencil2: bfsa_main.py

+:pencil2: RUN_BFSA.bat

+:two: Double-click RUN_BFSA.bat

+The batch file will:

+:white_check_mark: Check for Python

+:arrows_clockwise: Install required packages automatically

+:running: Run the main script

+:question: Prompt for your authentication token